TaitoUnited/taito-cli/docs/tutorial/15-creating-a-zone.md

 > WARNING: Not tested yet.

 1. Create a user account to one of the cloud service platforms.
-For now, you should choose Google Cloud because taito-cli support for other cloud providers is still work-in-progress.
+For now, you should choose Google Cloud because Taito CLI support for other cloud providers is still work-in-progress.
 As a new Google Cloud user you get €300 worth of cloud services for free, so trying will cost you nothing.
 Go to [Google Cloud console](https://console.cloud.google.com) and log in with your Google user account.

 2. Register a domain name, and get a DNS service for configuring IP addresses for the domain.
 If you don't have these already, you can buy an affordable domain name from [namecheap](https://www.namecheap.com/).
 Namecheap provides also [DNS](https://www.namecheap.com/domains/freedns/), but since you already have a Google Cloud account, you can also use the [Google Cloud DNS](https://cloud.google.com/dns/docs/) with your domain name.